-My name is Blaise Evers and I am an acute traumatic brain injury survivor of twenty-eight years.
+My name is Blaise Evers and I am an acute traumatic brain injury survivor of thirty years.
 My brain injury occurred on the night of January 15, 1989.
 I was thirty-eight years old at the time.
 What had been hoped to be an enjoyable evening of listening to some rather excellent blues music at a local venue, turned into the worst day of my life.
 While on our way there, a drunk driver had ‘run’ a stop sign and slammed into our vehicle at an approximated speed of sixty-five to seventy mph.
 Our vehicle had been in popular jargon, severely ‘T-boned’.
 When the paramedics arrived, I nor my friend were found to be inside the vehicle.
 I had been seated behind my brother Terry, the driver at far left.
 My friend had been seated; same seat as me, but behind my brother’s friend at far right.

 “Life is what happens while you’re busy making other plans”